 With Atlan and GitHub, data engineers can identify and collaborate with asset owners, and changes impacting high-value assets can be approved or disapproved by stakeholders.
 Atlan brings lineage to GitHub, making it easy to see the impact of changes made to important data pipelines.
 Whenever someone opens a pull request to change a dbt model, the Atlan-GitHub action automatically creates a list of all downstream assets that will be impacted.

 dbt metrics as first-class citizens on Atlan

 Atlan’s integration with the dbt Semantic Layer brings dbt’s rich metrics into the rest of the data stack.
-With this integration, company metrics are now a part of column-level lineage, spanning from data sources and data storage to transformation and BI tools.
+With this integration, company metrics are now part of a column-level lineage, spanning from data sources and data storage to transformation and BI tools.